valterschutz/gen-chords/README.md

 # gen-chords

-`gen-chords` is a Python program that generates PNG images of musical chords based on specified parameters such as clef type, root note range, and chord intervals.
-The program uses the [pymusictheory](https://github.com/valterschutz/pymusictheory) library to handle musical theory concepts and MuseScore to render the chords into images.
+`gen-chords` is a collection of Python programs that
+1. Generate PNG images of musical chords based on specified parameters such as clef type, root note range, and chord intervals.
+2. Produce an [Anki](https://apps.ankiweb.net/) package for spaced repetition.

+The program uses
+- The [pymusictheory](https://github.com/valterschutz/pymusictheory) library to handle musical theory concepts.
+- [MuseScore](https://musescore.org/en/download) to render the chords into images.
+- [genanki](https://github.com/kerrickstaley/genanki) to create the [Anki](https://apps.ankiweb.net/) package.

 ## Motivation

 Page 18 of Jeremy Siskind's [Jazz Piano Fundamentals (Book 1)](https://jeremysiskind.com/product/jazz-piano-fundamentals-book-1/) instructs the reader to generate flashcards for all major, minor, and dominant seventh chords in the F clef.
-This program allows you to generate those images with a single command.
-To create flashcards from the images, use a flashcard program like [Anki](https://apps.ankiweb.net/).

-If you don't care about generating your own chord images, you can simply download the `assets` folder, which contains all seventh chords in the range E2–E3 on the F clef.
+If you don't care about generating your own chord images and flashcards, you can simply download the `assets` folder, which contains images of all seventh chords in the range E2–E3 on the F clef, and also a corresponding Anki package (`chord_images.apkg`).

 ## Features